autoplot/cdfj/virtual/readme.md

 Note this has been created independently from CDAWeb, by inspecting their code.

 # Conventions
-"data" is the name of the CDF data which has been loaded and will be modified for display.
+`data` is the name of the CDF data which has been loaded and will be modified for display.
 This is often the first argument (component) to the virtual function.

-"fill" is the fill value associated with the virtual variable metadata.
+`fill` is the fill value associated with the virtual variable metadata.

-"index" is the record number.
+`index` is the record number.